Rodeo & Judging

 Scholarships and free dorm rooms are available for Frank Phillips Livestock Judging Team members, who, according to the guidelines of the Junior College Coaches Association, must major in Agriculture and must maintain a 2.0 GPA to be eligible.

-Frank Phillips College is actively recruiting livestock judging team students for the Fall 2013 semester.
-This is a great opportunity to get an excellent education from FPC, which is ranked as one of the top 30 community colleges in the nation, plus very actively learn about the livestock industry.
+Frank Phillips College actively recruits livestock judging team students.
+This is a great opportunity to get an excellent education from FPC, which is ranked as one of the top 30 community colleges in the nation, while learning about the livestock industry.

 The Frank Phillips College Livestock Judging Team operates under the guidelines of the Junior College Coaches Association.

-For more information about the Frank Phillips College Livestock Judging Team, contact Brittany Smith, Ag Instructor/Livestock Judging Team Coach, 806-457-4200 ext.
-169 or at email@example.com.
+For more information about the Frank Phillips College Livestock Judging Team, contact Lane Hale, Ag Instructor/Livestock Judging Team Coach, 806-457-4200 ext.
+758 or at email@example.com.